 In the event of any conflict between these Terms and Conditions and any prior versions thereof, the provisions of these Terms and Conditions shall prevail unless it is expressly stated otherwise.

 Nothing in these Terms and Conditions shall confer any rights upon any third party.
 The agreement created by these Terms and Conditions is between you and ET.

 13.1 All notices / communications shall be given to us by post to our Premises (see address above)

 13.2 Such notice will be deemed received 3 days after posting if sent by first class post

 13.3 ET may from time to time send you marketing information about our products and services.
 If you do not wish to receive such information, please click on the unsubscribe box.

 14. Law and jurisdiction

-These terms and conditions and the relationship between you and ET shall be governed by and construed in accordance with the Law of England and Wales and ET and you agree to submit to the exclusive jurisdiction of the Courts of England and Wales.
+These terms and conditions and the relationship between you and ET shall be governed by and construed in accordance with the Law of England and ET and you agree to submit to the exclusive jurisdiction of the Courts of England.